charliecalvert/CloudNotes/Assignments/Browser/ResumeGitHubPages.md

     file:///C:/Users/...

-Pasting it into the address bar of a browser should lead to your **index.html** on the world wide web.
+Pasting a valid URL into the address bar of a browser should lead to your **index.html** on the world wide web.
 You probably won't see the filename **index.html**, but the contents of that file should be what is displayed.
 This is because **index.html** is the default page for most websites.
 If you don't specify some other specific page, then that is what you shall see.

 ## Watching Charlie's Videos